mikemartin/statamic-butik-documentation/configuration/configuration.md

 ## Shop information

-Those information will mostly be used for view or email templates.
+These values will mostly be used for views or email templates.

 ```text
 'name'     => 'Statamic Butik',